djagerif/comfort2mqtt/DOCS.md

 ## Hardware and Interface support

 This Add-on was specifically developed for the Comfort II ULTRA range of Alarm Systems with File System type `34`.
 Comfort II ULTRA firmware as tested is `7.201`.
-If any other Comfort system, model or firmware other than `7.201`, is used then results may be unexpected.
+If any other Comfort system, model or firmware lower than `7.201`, is used then results may be unexpected.

 The following Cytech Universal Communications Modules (UCM) Ethernet modules are supported: